romeorizzi/TALight/README.md

 There are many ways to solve this nuisance, like copying the binaries into a directory listed into the `PATH` environment variable on your system, or adding the path `~/TAlight/rtal/target/debug/` to your `PATH` environment variable.
 Here we suggest a convenient way to make the `TAlight` commands directly accessible, it can be applied on any platform that allows for simlinks (or hardlinks).
-We word it out step by step for Unix/Linux/Mac:
+We word it out step by step **for Unix/Linux/Mac**:

 From the terminal,